AnthonyEdmonds/laravel-form-builder/readme.md

 You can expand the list of available field properties based on the needs of your interface, such as the `hint` property.

+### Skippable Questions

+A flag is provided to allow users to skip a question.

+This can be useful for optional questions, where it may be clearer that the user does not have to give a response.

+If you enable skipping, it is recommended to customise the `applySkip()` function appropriately.

+### Looping Questions

+A flag is provided to redirect users back to the same `Question` after saving.

+This can be useful for adding multiple responses to the same question.

+When doing this, the `Question` should also be skippable, with the skip option being used to progress forward.

+If skipping is not enabled, the user will must be provided with a way to move forward.

 ### Statuses

 Each `Question` has a status based on the user's answers to each field.